 LP: Every project we do is a little tile in making the pathway to our future human-centric cities and every tile counts.
 That being said, some tiles are bigger than others.

 The first one in terms of time has been Arts in Your Neighbourhood, a project commissioned twice by National Arts Council to bring the concept behind Urban Ventures into the heartland of Singapore.
 This has allowed us to get in touch and spread the message to a completely different audience.

 The second one and closest to my heart is the first edition of UDF, when we finally brought experts from all around the world and showed amazing projects and solutions for better living.
 We were finally able to make very clear that we are not street party organisers but we have a clear vision and mission in mind.

 LP: Community is basically a sense of belonging and different individuals sharing similar interests, opinions and taste.

-Community is about helping and supporting each other, socialising and sharing experiences and knowledge.
+Community is about helping and supporting each other, socializing and sharing experiences and knowledge.

 What community really means for me is also a physical connection; I’m addicted to the magic energy generated by a group of people who come together.
 That is something very human that online communities cannot generate.

-UJ: Which city in your eyes has the best crossover between community and public spaces?
+UJ: Which city in your eyes has the best crossover between the community and public spaces?

 LP: Amsterdam and in general cities in the north of Europe because they have a strong and deep understanding of the importance of public spaces.